polkk870/ITIA1510-Cybersecurity-Automation/README.md

-Katelyn Polk.
-ITIA 1510 – Cybersecurity Automation.
 This repository is for my Cybersecurity Automation course for Fall 2026 semester.
-My homework and code can be accessed here!
+My homework and password checker can be accessed here!